gamerelf-lol/pychess_lite/README.md

 game.white_to_move() # Returns True if the player to move is white. game.black_to_move() # Returns True if the player to move is black.

+game.en_passant() # Returns the available en passant square if it exists, otherwise returns None.

 game.check() # Returns True if the player to move is in check.

 game.castling_rights() # Returns a dictionary containing boolean "king_side" and "queen_side" key value pairs, given the player to move's castling privileges.

-game.dangerous_squares() # Returns a set of integers representing the board indices that the player to move's opponent could potentially attack or occupy on their next move.
+game.dangerous_squares() # Returns a set of squares that the player to move's opponent could potentially attack or occupy on their next move.

 game.insufficient_material() # Returns True if both White and Black do not have sufficient material to force a checkmate.